Mediator Skills Training - UK & International

 We do not use video or power point to explain the process; rather we use live demonstration of the phases of mediation, by the experienced CEDR lead trainers.
 Although this is more difficult and involves more trainers it is highly effective in showing how the mediation process works and allows participants to interact and ask questions.

 The skills mediators use are linked closely to the different phases of the mediation process.
 CEDR therefore links relevant instruction in the skills to the examination of the phases of mediation.

 Active-engagement through role play

 Adults learn better by doing rather than just seeing, and therefore the CEDR course places emphasis on participants practising the skills and process through role play and exercises.

 During role-play CEDR trainers provide coaching to the practising mediators by reference to a formally defined and well tested competence framework which provided the basis for the assessment process (see later).
 This ensures consistency of coaching across groups and maximises the opportunity for participants to be successfully accredited.

 Private one-to-one feedback

 The Certificate of Accreditation is awarded to participants who demonstrate the level of competence to achieve the status of CEDR Accredited Mediator.
-It is a highly challenging course, but approximately 70 per cent of participants achieve accreditation.
-The Foundation Course in Mediation Skills Certificate is awarded to acknowledge the participation of those who do not achieve accreditation, and an opportunity to be reassessed may be available for some participants.
+It is a highly challenging course, with approximately 70 per cent of participants achieving accreditation.
+A Mediation Skills Certificate is awarded to acknowledge the participation of those who do not achieve accreditation, and an opportunity to be reassessed may be available for some participants.

 For more information or to book a place, contact CEDR Skills on:Tel: +44 (0)20 7536 6000